 Many section corners have not been preserved, monumented or located within the private land holdings of Priority 2A.
-Multiple surveys in the Priority 2A area call out stones and corner locations that have not been verified by the county.
-Our focus, with this grant, is within the Legacy Ranch at Monte Cristo, which is a development created in the late 90's.
-The Legacy Ranch Survey Narrative states "Sam Churnos, the son of the original owner testified, to the surveyor, that the fences built around the perimeter were built on the section lines, specifically the fence corners at the section corners."
-The survey narrative also states two stones were found disturbed and conflicted with the existing fence corners at the location.
-Locating and verifying these corners that were found and not found will allow us to properly monument and produce tie sheets with measured latitudes and longitudes preserving the corners in the long term.
-Capturing this valuable information provides clarity and reduces the risk of the stones or corners being disturbed in the future.
-See: Image 2: Legacy Ranch at Monte Cristo Survey Narrative
+Multiple surveys in the Priority 2A area call out to BLM and other corner locations that have not been verified by the county.
+Our focus, with this grant, is within the southwest corner of Cache Valley along the bench.
+And also 2 corners within Priority 1B.
+One being south of Mendon and the other east of Newton.
+We anticipate growth in these particular areas.
+We have also had disputed corner locations along the east bench of Cache Valley.
+It's in the County's best interest to get these southwest bench corners established before corner evidence is potentially destroyed or lost.
+Locating and verifying these corners will allow us to properly monument and produce tie sheets with measured latitudes and longitudes preserving the corners in the long term.
+Capturing this valuable information provides clarity and reduces the risk of the corners being disturbed in the future.